heroiclabs/nakama-docs/docs/install-configuration.md

 ### Leaderboard

-You can change configuration options related to the leaderboard and tournament system.
+You can change configuration options related to the leaderboard and tournament systems.

 | Parameter | Flag | Description
 | --------- | ---- | -----------